 Vitamins and Minerals are grouped into micronutrients, which are essential and are required only in minuscule amounts by our body cells.
-These organic compounds are involved in building and repairing the damaged tissues in order to control the continuity of the body process.
-There are 13 essential vitamins and numerous minerals, which are required for the body to function properly and to maintain optimal health.
+These organic compounds are involved in building and repairing damaged tissues.
+There are 13 essential vitamins and numerous minerals, which are required for the body to function properly and maintain optimal health.
 Both vitamins and minerals combined perform hundreds of roles in the body.

-The word vitamins is a combination of Latin words “vita” and “amine” which means life and nitrogen, respectively.
-Casimir Funk discovered a substance that helps for growth and maintenance of the body and named it in 1884.
+The word vitamins is a combination of the Latin words “vita” and “amine” which means life and nitrogen, respectively.
+Casimir Funk discovered a substance that is involved in the growth and maintenance of the body and named it vitamins in 1884.

 Explore more: Vitamin-B

-We humans cannot live without vitamins and minerals, as they are very essential nutrients and moreover, our body cells cannot produce vitamins and minerals on their own, except a few.
-So, it should be taken in required quantities through other sources such as the food we take, vitamin capsules, etc. Vitamins can be found in major foods like meat, leafy vegetables, fruits, etc.
+We humans cannot live without vitamins and minerals, as they are very essential nutrients and moreover, our body cells cannot produce vitamins and minerals on their own, except for a few.
+So, it should be taken in required quantities through the food we take, vitamin capsules, etc. Vitamins can be found in major foods like meat, leafy vegetables, fruits, etc.

 Interesting Facts about Vitamins and Minerals

 There are more interesting facts about vitamins and minerals, which have been listed below:

 Vitamins are of two types.
 Based on their solubility, vitamins are differentiated into fat-soluble and water-soluble vitamins.
 Vitamin A, D, E, K are fat-soluble vitamins and Vitamin B and C are water-soluble vitamins.